Princeton, NJ | June 23-25, 2017

 Benjamin Storey, Ph.D., teaches the history of political philosophy, and is Co-Director of the Tocqueville Program at Furman University.
 He is winner of the 2016 Alester G. and Janie Earle Furman, Jr. Award for Excellence in Teaching as well as the 2011 Francis Bonner “American Scholar” Award, presented by Furman’s Chapter of Phi Beta Kappa.
 In 2016, Storey was awarded a Visiting Fellowship at Princeton University where he is completing a book entitled, “Know Thyself: Liberal Education for Dissident Souls.”
 His writings have appeared in the Journal of Politics, the Review of Politics, Perspectives on Political Science, the New Atlantis, the Blackwell Encyclopedia of Political Thought, and the Claremont Review of Books.

-Jenna Sibler Storey, Ph.D., is a lecturer in Political Science specializing in political philosophy.
+Jenna Silber Storey, Ph.D., is a lecturer in Political Science specializing in political philosophy.
 She is also the Director of the Society of Tocqueville Fellows, an association of students interested in cultivating the ability to reflect on contemporary issues with a perspective informed by the study of the history of political thought.
 Dr. Storey received her PhD in 2010 from the Committee on Social Thought at the University of Chicago, where she was a John M. Olin Junior Fellow.
 Prior to her studies in Chicago, she received a B.A. from the University Professors Program at Boston University and was a visiting student at the University of Tübingen, Germany.
-Her research focuses on the work of Carl Schmitt and his influence on the contemporary interest in political theology.
+She is currently writing about Pierre Manent’s defense of the political life.

 WHO CAN PARTICIPATE